Edited by Daniel Guss, MD, M.B.A.

 Patients with bunions often have a positive family history.
 It is common for patients to have a first-degree relative who has had a bunion, flatfoot deformity, or significant clawing of their lesser toes.
-This is may be the biggest risk factor for developing a significant bunion deformity.
+This may be the biggest risk factor for developing a significant bunion deformity.

 The initial treatment of a bunion should be non-operative.
 Symptoms can often be greatly improved with simple non-operative interventions.
 Non-operative treatment may include: